 - My idea of “home decorating” is wall-to-wall bookshelves.

-- I developed an interest in history when I was about 13 years old, after perusing my grandma’s historical romances.
+- I developed an interest in history when I was about thirteen years old, after perusing my grandma’s historical romances.
 I started by scouting out the naughty parts.
 However, I soon fell in love with Tudor England and, after that, other historical periods.
 Never underestimate the potential usefulness of prurient interests. 🙂